 Millers Dutch Haus Furniture Launches Selection Of New Custom-Made Hardwood Murphy Beds To Revolutionize Space For Homeowners In Southwest Florida

-Sarasota, Florida, Aug.
-07, 2023 (GLOBE NEWSWIRE) -- Family-owned and operated, Millers Dutch Haus Furniture is excited to announce the launch of a new range of custom-made hardwood Murphy Beds for homeowners and apartment dwellers in the Sarasota, Bradenton, and Tampa areas of Florida looking to maximize their living space without compromising style or quality while adding an eye-catching centerpiece of furniture to their home.
+Sarasota, Florida – Family-owned and operated, Millers Dutch Haus Furniture is excited to announce the launch of a new range of custom-made hardwood Murphy Beds for homeowners and apartment dwellers in the Sarasota, Bradenton, and Tampa areas of Florida looking to maximize their living space without compromising style or quality while adding an eye-catching centerpiece of furniture to their home.

 The new selection of Murphy Beds for sale is Amish-crafted, designed, and constructed by skilled craftsmen who take great satisfaction in creating distinctive and superior hardwood products.
 For Millers Dutch Haus Furniture, attention to detail is a consistent natural consequence when the craftsmen’s personal reputation is at stake with each piece they make, which is why the company ensures its customers will receive unique furniture with a blend of quality, function, and style, that can be enjoyed for generations.